micromentor-team/mentoring-flutter-app/README.md

 If you work for MicroMentor and you want to run a local copy of the MicroMentor backend, request access to [mmdata](https://github.com/micromentor-team/mmdata).

-Otherwise, as a co-worker for the URL to a shared development backend.
+Otherwise, ask a co-worker for the URL to a shared development backend.

 ### Install the Flutter development environment and tools

 This assumes you are using a Mac computer.
-You can also use a Linux or Windows computer, but most of the developers on this project use MacBooks that allowed us to run the App in an iOS simulator.
+You can also use a Linux or Windows computer, but most of the developers on this project use MacOS computers that allowed us to run the App in an iOS simulator.

 1. Install Xcode and command-line tools in the Apple App Store